French Restoration style: Literature and theater

 The Bourbon restoration saw the rise of romanticism to the position of the dominant movement in French literature.
 The earliest prominent romantic was François-René de Chateaubriand, an essayist and diplomat.
 He began the Restoration as a committed defender of the Catholic faith and royalist, but gradually moved into the liberal opposition and became a fervent supporter of freedom of speech.
 Other prominent romantic writers of the period included the poet and politician Alphonse de Lamartine, Gérard de Nerval, Alfred de Musset, Théophile Gautier, and Prosper Mérimée.

 Despite limitations on press freedom, Paris editors published the first works of some of France's most famous writers.
 Honoré de Balzac moved to Paris in 1814, studied at the University of Paris, wrote his first play in 1820, and published his first novel, Les Chouans, in 1829.
 Alexandre Dumas moved to Paris in 1822, and found a position working for the future King, Louis-Philippe, at the Palais-Royal.
-In 1829, At the age of 27, he published his first play, Henri III and his Courts.
+In 1829, At the age of 27, he published his first play, Henry III and His Court.
 Stendhal, a pioneer of literary realism, published his first novel, The Red and the Black, in 1830.